bazurbat/jagen/README.md

 script" in the `include` directory.
 All code dealing with include script generation is in `src/Script.lua` file which can be used as a reference.

-Build stages are handled by `jagen-pkg` which includes `lib/pkg.sh` which contains definitions of default stages and some utility functions for usage in user defined build scripts.
+Build stages are handled by `jagen-pkg` which includes `pkg.sh` which contains definitions of default stages and some utility functions for usage in user defined build scripts.
 It is the actual "engine" of the build system.